rimagh19/arabic-helper/README.md

 This function converts time in the 12-hour format (with optional AM/PM) to its Arabic text representation.

 - **Parameters**:
-  - `time`: A string representing the time in HH:MM:SS AM/PM format.
+  - `time`: A string representing the time in HH:MM:SS AM/PM format, where the seconds are optional.
 - **Returns**:
   - A string representing the time in Arabic text.